hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_conducting_experiments_on_a_dista_558e018d-91d7-479e-9a46-385c298123dd-0_1.content.md

 <!--
 Write me markdown content of website with wallpaper:

-"A group of AI conducting experiments on distant planet., with a red sun setting behind them."
+"A group of AI experiments on remote planet., with a red sun setting behind them."

 The header of the page should not be copy of the text but rather a real content of the website which is using this wallpaper.